alixedi/django_filtered_feed/README.rst

 2. Introduction to C (300 pages)
 3. Javascript - The good parts (300 pages)

-Hitting `http://localhost:8000/books/feed <http://localhost:8000/books/feed>`_ will give you an RSS feed includes:
+Hitting `http://localhost:8000/books/feed <http://localhost:8000/books/feed>`_ will give you an RSS feed that includes:

 * Introduction to Python
 * Introduction to C